kafchen/fruitReco/README.md

 PS:

 a.
-Four halftone methods to simulate printers;
+Four halftone methods to simulate picture-printering ;

 b.
 Application of traditional methods for locating and classifying fruits;